-List the political party with which each officeholder or candidate is affiliated or check "nonpartisan."
+• List the political party with which each officeholder or candidate is affiliated or check "nonpartisan."
 Stating "No party preference" is acceptable.

-• If this committee acts jointly with another controlled committee, list the name and identification number of the other controlled committee.
+If this committee acts jointly with another controlled committee, list the name and identification number of the other controlled committee.

-NAME OF CANDIDATE/OFFICEHOLDER/STATE MEASURE PROPONENT ELECTIVE OFFICE SOUGHT OR HELD (INCLUDE DISTRICT NUMBER IF APPLICABLE) YEAR OF CHECK ON PARTY Nonpartisan P artisan (list political party below) Manuel Alvarez Oakmont City Council, District 1 20XX \checkmark Nonpartisan Pa artisan (list political party below)
+NAME OF CANDIDATE/OFFICEHOLDER/STATE MEASURE PROPONENT ELECTIVE OFFICE SOUGHT OR HELD (INCLUDE DISTRICT NUMBER IF APPLICABLE) YEAR OF ELECTION PARTY CHECK ONE Manuel Alvarez Oakmont City Council, District 1 20XX Nonpartisan Partisan (list political party below) Nonpartisan Partisan (list political party below)